 |Ultimate Tg by DSC (°F)||142||139||116||130||133||154|

 WEST SYSTEM Epoxy resin and hardeners are the base components of two-part, marine-grade epoxy originally developed specifically for use in boat building.
 Our epoxy and additives are formulated to provide maximum physical properties and, at the same time, to be as easy to use as possible.
-WEST SYSTEM products are designed to be mixed on site in the specific formulations needed for various jobs.
-Builder and repairers can select from a range of hardeners and additives to tailor the epoxy mixture’s handling characteristics and the physical properties of the cured epoxy suit working conditions and requirements of their specific coating or bonding job.
+WEST SYSTEM products are designed to be mixed on-site in the specific formulations needed for various jobs.
+Builders and repairers can select from a range of hardeners and additives to tailor the epoxy mixture’s handling characteristics and the physical properties of the cured epoxy to suit the working conditions and requirements of their specific coating or bonding job.

 Epoxy will bond at room temperatures with little clamping pressure, so few specialized tools and molds are needed.
 As a result, project overhead can be drastically reduced, and parts manufacturing is more flexible with epoxy.